 Regardless of religion, upon arrival in the United States, these immigrants spread rapidly throughout the country settling in both urban and rural landscapes, following railroad lines to the Northeast, Midwest, South and West.
 They pursued jobs in industrial factories, as merchants in booming mill towns, or as peddlers to American farmers in the far reaches of the land.
 Yet, despite relocating thousands of miles from home and settling among ethnic cohorts, religion remained an important marker of identity among most immigrants.
 Thus, and especially during the period between the 1890s and 1950s, Syrian immigrants established churches, mosques, synagogues, and religious organizations to promote and maintain their faith and community in the Mahjar.
 One of the first steps, then, for those who sought refuge and solace in a transplanted religious community was to create one, and the starting point of that effort was to obtain a local priest, rabbi, or shaykh.

 In describing their need, they wrote: “As your beatitude knows, we—the Syrian children of your holiness—live in this country among different nations with different religions, some are Catholic but the majority is Protestant.
-We are in great need for priests to live amongst us and to perform their religious duties.”
+We are in great need for priests to live among us and to perform their religious duties.”
 In detailing their wants and desires, the writers (who identified themselves as originally from the towns of Bsherri, Beirut, Tarza, and Bayt Meri) noted the difficulty of finding a Catholic priest to serve their spiritual needs, especially for those peddlers “who are always traveling in these lands to sell their wares.”
 Even when they did encounter one, they remained unable to properly confess “because many of them cannot speak English well.”
 This sorry state of affairs meant that the great majority of these “Syrian” immigrants went for years without a confession, or fulfilling their religious duties, which led to a “falling away from the faith.”
 What is worse, from the perspective of the writers anyway, is that some began to attend Protestant churches.
 In short, they–and others in dozens of similar letters–inform the Patriarch, the community’s spiritual welfare is at a perilous juncture without a Maronite priest.

 Melkite Catholics and Syrian Orthodox faced a parallel crises.
 In the years and sometimes decades before immigrants could secure a priest and establish a church, they found alternative ways to worship.
 Melkites and Maronites, who were part of the Roman Catholic Church, often received support from established Catholic churches in the United States.
 These churches provided basements for Syrians to hold services and hosted itinerant Maronite and Melkite clergy.
 In Utica, New York, St. John’s Roman Catholic Church served the Maronites and Melkites until they were each able to establish their own parishes in 1907 and 1914.
 In some cases, Syrian Christians shared their churches with compatriots of different sects.
 In Chicago, the Syrian Melkite community established a church in 1894 and opened its doors to both the smaller Syrian Orthodox and Maronite communities.